White House issues coronavirus testing guidance that leaves states in charge

 In a news briefing on Monday, California Gov. Gavin Newsom (D) said the state, which is conducting about 20,000 tests a day, was expanding testing by opening up sites in inner cities and rural communities.

-But he noted that even though the 80 new sites offered “end-to-end” services and had sufficient supplies, the state’s capacity to diagnose covid-19 in its population remained constrained by multiple shortages.
+But he noted that even though the 80 new sites offered “end-to-end” services and had sufficient supplies, the state’s capacity to diagnose the coronavirus in its population remained constrained by shortages.

-The federal government sent California 90,000 specialized nasal swabs needed for covid-19 tests last week, he said, and will send an additional 260,000 this week.
+The federal government sent California 90,000 specialized nasal swabs needed for coronavirus tests last week, he said, and will send an additional 260,000 this week.

 “When that comes in, we’ll let you know,” he said of the second shipment.
 “We’ll still need multiples of that.
 By no stretch of the imagination is that enough.”